hossambarakat/secure-k8s-containers/security-context/steps.md

 Using the runAsUser parameter you can modify the user ID of the processes inside a container.

-### fsGroup => write file

-Any file you create inside the /data/demo volume will use GID 2000 (due to the fsGroup parameter).

 ### allowPrivilegeEscalation = false

 means the container cannot escalate privileges